johnnovak/RML-Amiga/docs/docs/manual/save-states.md

 TODO manual/quick save coupling

-!!! warning "Using quick saves with config variants"
+!!! warning "Quick saves and game config variants"

-    Quick saves are named after the currently loaded config, but quite a few games have alternative configs to skip the intro or the manual-based copy protection checks.
+    As mentioned, quick saves are named after the currently loaded config, but quite a few games have alternative configs to skip the intro or the manual-based copy protection checks.

     For example, the classic cinematic platformer **Another World** has two configs named **Another World** and **Another World [skip code check]**.
-    If you start the "skip code check" variant and create a quick save in slot 1, it will be named as `Another World_1.uss`.
-Then if you restart WinUAE and run the `Another World` config variant this time, you won't be able to restore the game from quick save slot 1 as the config and quick save file names won't match.
+    If you start the "skip code check" variant and create a quick save in slot 1, it will be named as `Another World [skip code check]_1.uss`.
+Then if you restart WinUAE and run the **Another World** config variant this time, you won't be able to restore the game from quick save slot 1 as WinUAE would be looking for `Another World_1.uss` in the `Quicksaves` folder.

     The workaround is load your save state using the [Named save states](#named-save-states) method.
 Alternatively, you can rename the